Rehab to close Masser Road bridge

-GREGG TOWNSHIP — Union County Bridge 1 located on Masser Road over White Deer Hole Creek in Gregg Township will be closed starting Monday, April 12 for a deck replacement and other improvements that will support modern traffic volumes and loads.
+GREGG TOWNSHIP — Union County Bridge 1 on Masser Road over White Deer Hole Creek in Gregg Township will be closed starting Monday, April 12, for a deck replacement and other improvements that will support traffic volumes and loads.

 County officials advised motorists to follow the posted detour and to remain patient while the roadway infrastructure is upgraded.
 The existing 56-foot long steel open grate bridge was originally built in 1950 and will be replaced with a concrete deck and improved abutments placed behind the existing abutments.